HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 viewer.add_labels(eroded_mask, name = "eroded_ball_1")
 ```

-::::::::::::::::::::::::: challenge
+:::::::::::::::::::::::::challenge
+### What is a good radius?
 We can change the radius of the footprint to control the amount of erosion.

 Try eroding the `semantic_seg` layer with different integer values for the radius.
 What radius do you need to ensure all nuclei are separate?

 Note that larger radius values will take longer to run on your computer.

-Keep
-your radius values <= 15.
+Keep your radius values <= 15.
 :::::::::::::::::::::::::solution
 To test different values of radius, you can assign a different value to
 radius, e.g. `radius = 5` and rerun the last two lines from above.
 Or